 We believe that science should available to the general public, not just experts in our field.
 With more people excited about science (especially bugs) the world will be a better place.

 However, jargon heavy research articles can difficult to read, and prevent people from reading about science.
 The help with this problem, our lab works alone and with journalists to publish popular science articles that anyone can read.
-In 2019, we also started publishing layman's summaries to accompany our research papers.
+In 2020, we also started publishing a blog for non-experts to accompany our research papers.

 Teaching Evolution and Climate Change in High School